r00tkie/r00tkie.github.io/about.md

 I'm mostly interested in Offensive Security.
 This includes Red Teaming, Pentesting, AppSec and Cloud Security.

-The existance of this blog is to publish infosec related posts, guides and CTF realted content.
+The existence of this blog is to publish infosec related posts, guides and CTF related content.
 Things I know, things I learn and things I found on the internet

-Not all posts here are my own research and many times articles are written using public knowledge.
+Not all posts here are my own research, and many times, articles are written using public knowledge.